Skip to main content

 Careers and employability

-Postgraduate studies in criminology offer you a range of career opportunities, giving you a pathway to promotion within an existing career, helping you transition into a new career, or giving you the chance to pursue a specialist area of knowledge.
+Studying criminology can help you advance in an existing career, transition into a new career, or give you the chance to pursue a specialist area of knowledge.

 • justice, law enforcement or corrections